Fraternities Matter

 • NIC member volunteer leaders/board members

-All registrants attending the Annual Meeting of Members will have the opportunity to attend the Meeting of Members which will address the business of the Conference; network with Alliance Partners to discuss how their business could benefit your organization; and attend educational programs to hear from experts regarding the future of fraternity life.
+All registrants attending the Annual Meeting of Members will have the opportunity to attend the Meeting of Members, which will address the business of the Conference; network with Alliance Partners to discuss how their business could benefit your organization; and attend programming that is timely and relevant to the future of fraternity life.

 When registering, we encourage you to consider if one of the following pre-con or fraternal foundation programs supports your role: